What’s the difference between Paid Search and Organic Search?

 Paid search works with a budget figure to keep from overcharging.
 If you have a budget of $200, Google will show your ad until that budget has been reached.
 If you’ve reached your budget before the end of your billing cycle, it’s very easy to add more money to your budget through Google Adwords.

-The program that Google uses to manage its paid search campaigns is called Google Adwords.
-The software will help you to plan keywords that are relevant to your business: in this case, we’ve used “plumbing”.
-Adwords will help you determine a geographic area for your listing, so that it will be associated with locations when paired with your keyword.
+The program that Google uses to manage its paid search campaigns is called Google Ads.
+The software will help you to plan keywords that are relevant to your business: in the example below, we’ve used “plumbing”.
+Google Ads will help you determine a geographic area for your listing, so that you can target specific geographic areas.

-Adwords will then predict a “cost per click” figure for your paid search listing.
+Google Ads will then predict a “cost per click” figure for your paid search listing.
 This is based on search volume for your query.
 If there is a lot of competition for a certain keyword, it will cost more per click.
-Google Adwords also works with ads available on websites that are running Adwords, known as banner ads.
+Google Ads also works with ads available on websites that are running Google Ads, known as banner ads.
 The same PPC cost model applies.

 Keyword Searches for Organic SearchWhat is organic search?

-Organic search is harder to rank for than paid search, but studies show that the majority of people will scroll past the paid search ads without even considering them.
-Paid search for common keywords tends to be larger companies that may not have a local reputation.
-People also state the opinion that organic search in the top 10 positions is a much better fit to what they’re looking for.
-The #1 result will get 33% of the search traffic, with the #2 position getting roughly half that.
-So it’s easy to see that use of clever keywords and SEO best practices is key to making sure you site ranks as high as possible.
+Organic search is harder to rank for than paid search, but studies show that only 10% of clicks go to paid ads.
+Paid search for common keywords tends to be dominated by larger companies that may not have a local reputation.
+People also state the opinion that organic search results in the top 10 positions are a much better fit to what they’re searching for.
+The #1 result will get 32.3% of the search traffic, with the #2 position getting roughly half that.
+Therefore, it’s easy to see that use of clever keywords and SEO best practices is key to making sure that your website ranks as high as possible in search results.

 What is SEO?